grid-line

 The startup’s offering is an AI investment analyst.

-Analysts usually spend hours reading and analyzing company filings, but this AI application extracts that data automatically and summarizes the key information.
+Analysts usually spend hours reading and analyzing company filings, but this AI application extracts that data and automatically summarizes the key information.

-This allows firms to save time and realize new investment opportunities before the competition.
+It’s as much as 10x faster than human analysts, which allows firms to save time and realize new investment opportunities before the competition.

 Goldman Sachs reports that more than 25% of the work done by healthcare professionals in the United States could currently be automated by AI.